athayworth/notionwidgets/README.md

 (as per u/maazyunus77's [post](https://www.reddit.com/r/NotionSo/comments/gi4fwc/my_home_setup_widgets/))

-#Step 1
+# Step 1

-##Weather Widget
+## Weather Widget
 -Go to [weatherwidget.io](https://weatherwidget.io/) and customize the widget.
 -Change theme type to 'blank' in the themes tab.
 This will only remove the background color of the widget.
 -Customize the icons and the color as you like, and then click on "Get Code" and copy it to the clipboard.
 -Proceed to STEP 2.

-##Quotes Widget
+## Quotes Widget
--Go to [Quotes Widget](https://www.calendarlabs.com/calendars/web-content/free-quotes-widget.php) and customize the widget.
+- Go to [Quotes Widget](https://www.calendarlabs.com/calendars/web-content/free-quotes-widget.php) and customize the widget.
--Change widget background to (Light mode: #ffffff) or (Dark mode: #2f3437).
+- Change widget background to (Light mode: #ffffff) or (Dark mode: #2f3437).
--Do the same with Widget Border Color if you want to remove it.
+- Do the same with Widget Border Color if you want to remove it.
--Generate the code and copy it to the clipboard.
+- Generate the code and copy it to the clipboard.
--Follow STEP 2.
+- Follow STEP 2.

-#Step 2
+# Step 2

--With the widget code copied, open the boilerplate file and paste the code under the <body>.
+- With the widget code copied, open the boilerplate file and paste the code under the <body>.
--(If you are using default light mode of notion change the "background-color" to #ffffff.
+- (If you are using default light mode of notion change the "background-color" to #ffffff.
 You'll find it under the <style> tag.)

--Now, copy the complete code and go to [htmlsave](https://htmlsave.com), paste the code in the box area, and click "submit to save".
+- Now, copy the complete code and go to [htmlsave](https://htmlsave.com), paste the code in the box area, and click "submit to save".
 -You'll now see a link to your site above the code box.
 Copy and paste into Notion.
 Click on embed and voila!

 Woot!